nrwl/nx/docs/shared/concepts/integrated-vs-package-based.md

 A package-based repo is a collection of packages that depend on each other via `package.json` files and nested `node_modules`.
 With this set up, you typically have a different set of dependencies for each project.
 Build tools like Jest and Webpack work as usual, since everything is resolved as if each package was in a separate repo and all of its dependencies were published to npm.
 It's very easy to move an existing package into a package-based repo, since you generally leave that package's existing build tooling untouched.
 Creating a new package inside the repo is just as difficult as spinning up a new repo, since you have to create all the build tooling from scratch.

-Lerna, Yarn, Lage and Nx (without plugins) support this style.
+Lerna, Yarn, Lage, [Turborepo](/more-concepts/turbo-and-nx) and Nx (without plugins) support this style.

 ## Integrated Repos